 There are many other amazing hiking trails in Garner too!
-Check out the Ashe Juniper Trail, the Campos Trail, the Frio Canyon Trail and more to explore the park and discover more Hill Country views!
+The Ashe Juniper Trail, the Campos Trail and the Frio Canyon Trail are all great trails to consider as well.

 One unique thing about Garner is that they have a dance hall with a jukebox!
 The park has been hosting evening dances in the summer since the 1940’s when the park first opened.
 Visit on a summer evening and dance the night away when the pandemic is over!

-For a sweet treat after hiking, visit the Frio Float in Concan for Blue Bell ice cream, candy, cupcakes and more.
+One of the best things to do in Concan is enjoying a refreshing treat.
+Visit the Frio Float in Concan for Blue Bell ice cream, candy, cupcakes and more.
 It’s a really cute shop with a colorful interior full of chandeliers.

 I recommend calling ahead before visiting the Frio Float.
 It was closed when I tried to visit even though google and their Facebook page made it seem like it would be open!

 If you visit during the summer, consider spending a day floating down the Frio River.
 The town of Concan has a couple of river access points where you can enter the water and go on a floating trip.
 If this concept is new to you, the idea is that you float down the river on a hot summer day while enjoying cold drinks and great company.
 It is a really popular activity in this area!